davymonte80/paystack-gateway/README.md

 A working payment integration: Django REST backend that talks to Paystack, and a React checkout component for the frontend.
-Card/mobile-money entry happens on Paystack's own hosted page — your servers never see or store card details.
+Card/mobile-money entry happens on Paystack's own hosted page, your servers never see or store card details.

 ## How it works